 Happy Spring everyone!
-If you are looking for ideas on how to add spring to your home, I would love to show you how I decorate my home for the season!
+If you’re looking for ideas on how to add spring to your home, you’ve come to the right place!
+Today, I’m sharing some inexpensive ways I’ve decorated my home for the spring season!

 You might have noticed my cute shamrock plant…

 For some reason my “shamrock” plant, otherwise known as oxalis is doing really well.
 Why am I surprised?
 Well I don’t exactly have a green thumb!
 Originally, I had the plant in my dining room…

 Since I was decorating for St. Patrick’s Day, I thought a shamrock plant would be perfect to add to my bar cart.
 Then I noticed it was drooping so I moved it to the kitchen window as you saw above.
 Well, from what I have learned, the oxalis plant (aka shamrock) actually droops at night and perks up during the day.
 Who knew?
 Not me of course, but I have realized it is thriving now that I moved it to the kitchen window.
 It definitely prefers a sunnier location.

 Each season, I love changing the vignette in my kitchen corner.
 Simply by changing the dish to something springy and adding some flowers and greenery gives the spot a fresh new look.
 I frequently mix live flowers with faux greenery.
 Like I said, I don’t have a green thumb so I don’t need the pressure of keeping too many things alive at once!

 It’s hard enough just keeping tulips looking fresh.
 Apparently, adding a penny to the water to make them last longer.
 I think it helps but other types of flowers definitely last longer than tulips.

 That’s why mixing in faux plants makes life so much easier.
 Although I don’t have too many Easter-specific decorations, a simple bunny above the stove will take us from spring right into Easter!

 One of my favorite ways to decorate for spring is with a table setting…